Linuxable/tdmms_DL/notifications/README.md

 5. Download the Discord app.

 ### Pushover Notifications
+> This method costs money.
-1. Create a Pushover account..
+1. Create a Pushover account.
 2. Create an application.
 3. Add these two lines to the `api_config.py` file in the root directory:
 ```